 Best Robotic Vacuums of 2022

-Consumer Reports' tests reveal that today's top-performing robovacs are no longer just for gadget geeks
+Consumer Reports' tests reveal that today's top-performing robovacs can work well in most homes

 Tired of constantly sweeping up or vacuuming dust, crumbs, and other debris from your floors?
 A robotic vacuum cleaner could be your new best friend.

 A robotic vacuum won’t replace your trusty upright or canister vacuum for deep-cleaning rugs.
 But it can be just the thing for low-hassle daily floor maintenance.
 These vacuums are especially handy for keeping up with pet hair.

 We’ve tested dozens of robotic vacuums in our labs to see which hardworking machines deserve a place in your home.
 CR’s vacuum test engineers evaluate how well each robotic vacuum removes surface debris on medium-pile carpet and bare floors, whether it can get into tight corners, and how well it navigates and cleans multiple types of rooms with common robotic vacuum pitfalls, including power cords and carpet fringe.

 And because many robotic vacuums connect to the internet, our experts evaluate the data privacy and security of each connected vacuum.
 (Data security assesses whether a robotic vacuum incorporates security measures such as encryption.
 Data privacy examines privacy setting options and publicly available documents, such as privacy policies and terms of service, to see how manufacturers collect and use your data.)